swaptacular/swpt_accounts/protocol.rst

-.. [#gratis-period] When the interest rate on creditors' accounts can be negative, the value of ``gratis_period`` SHOULD be chosen so as to allow the whole available amount on senders' accounts to be transferred at once, as long as the network latency is not too high.
+.. [#gratis-period] When the interest rate on creditors' accounts can be negative, the value of ``gratis_period`` SHOULD be chosen so as to allow the whole available amount on senders' accounts to be transferred at once, given that the network latency is not exceptionally high.
 Note that in those cases, senders' accounts would be allowed to go slightly negative.

 FinalizedTransfer